 Anne and Webster settled in South Africa in mid-July 1956.
 I compiled the following list from newspapers, magazines and personal diaries.
 Contact me if you can add more information.

-Anne and Webster in a programme compèred by Michael Drinn.
+Anne Ziegler and Webster Booth in a programme compèred by Michael Drinn.

 LIGHT UP AND LAUGH - ITMA, December1956

 Thirteen-week series on Springbok Radio, recorded at the Brooke Theatre.
-Webster (rather incongruously!) took Tommy Handley part in South African presentation of ITMA scripts.
+Webster (rather incongruously!) took Tommy Handley's part in South African presentation of ITMA scripts.

 ELDORADO, (Ralph Trewhela) 1957

-Anne and Webster in leading roles, directed by Frank Douglass, SABC Theatre Orchestra, conducted by Jeremy Schulman.
+Anne and Webster took the leading roles in this musical, directed by Frank Douglass, SABC Theatre Orchestra, conducted by Jeremy Schulman.
 Work commissioned by SABC for 21st anniversary programme.

-Anne and Webster presented weekly music programme about their careers and the people with whom they worked on Springbok Radio on Sunday afternoons.
+Anne and Webster presented weekly music programme on Springbok Radio on Sunday afternoon.
+They spoke about their illustrious careers and the people with whom they had worked.

-English programme.
-SABC Concert Orchestra, Rita Roberts, Webster, Asaf and Philharmonic Choirs, conducted by Anton Hartman.
+CONCERT HOUR 1960 - English service of the SABC.
+SABC Concert Orchestra, Rita Roberts, Webster Booth, Asaf and Philharmonic Choirs, conducted by Anton Hartman.

 DOUGLAS LAWS Record show, 4 October 1960